Omegapy/My-Academics-Portfolio/Technology-Ethics-and-Global-Community-ITS325/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------------------
 ## Discussions
-This repository is a collection of discussion posts from CSC475 – Platform-Based Development – Android Course
+This repository is a collection of discussion posts from ITS325 – Technology, Ethics, and Global Community
 Directory: [Discussions]()

 -----------------------------------------------------------------------------------------------------------------------------